robxu9/manipt/README.md

 ## Architecture

-In a way, ManiPt acts as a load balancer on top of Consul.
-It relies on Consul (and by extension, the Raft consensus protocol) to select a leader node will handle connections.
+In a way, ManiPt acts as a cluster of apps on top of Consul.
+It relies on Consul (and by extension, the Raft consensus protocol) to select a leader node will handle connections to these apps.
 The slave nodes will also handle connections, but will proxy them to the leader node chosen.
-In case any node goes down, there are others to pick up the slack.
+In case any node goes down, there are others to pick up the slack until the new leader is chosen.

 The difference from a load balancer is that we don't transition between different nodes to handle each request.
-We always forward to the leader, and let the Raft protocol handle switching leaders.
+We always forward to the leader, and let Consul handle switching leaders.

 ## Projected Usage